Quit Playing Games (with My Heart): Background

-Initially, Nick Carter, aged 15 at the time, was unable to sing on the recording of the song as he was undergoing puberty.
-The remaining band members were brought over to Stockholm for a week to record "We've Got It Goin' On" in late June 1995.
+Initially, Nick Carter, aged 14 at the time, was unable to sing on the recording of the song as he was undergoing puberty.
+The remaining band members were brought over to Stockholm for a week to record "We've Got It Goin' On" during late December 1994 and early January 1995.
 They unexpectedly finished the song in just two days and decided to record "Quit Playing Games (with My Heart)" immediately afterward.

 "Quit Playing Games (with My Heart)" was first given an international release in 1996.
 In the United States, up to that point, only "We've Got It Goin' On" had been released, but the single was not a chart success.
 Jive Records planned to relaunch the group in the United States in 1997 with the new song "If You Want It to Be Good Girl (Get Yourself a Bad Boy)".
 The group instead pushed for a US single release of "Quit Playing Games (with My Heart)", and the song was released to radio in the United States in April 1997.
 Jive president Barry Weiss claimed that the other serious contenders included "Anywhere for You" and "All I Have to Give."
 The group also wanted to reshoot the music video, but the label refused, arguing that they only planned to market towards radio, not video.
 The song ultimately succeeded without MTV support.
 The background vocals in the song, besides McLean's self-harmonization on the bridge, consisted of Brian Littrell and Kevin Richardson, who decided to finish the song while the other members were having lunch.